alexander-kastil/az-204/demos/10-message-based-solutions/01-message-queues/demo-02/readme.md

 ## Demo

-- `keda-scaling.azcli` contains all required steps to deploy the demo
+- `create-food-payments.azcli` contains all required steps to deploy the demo

 - Examine `./food-payments` Azure Function that will run in a container.
 It mocks a long running process by sleeping for 500ms and is triggered by a message in a queue.